Anaerobic Digestion Plants

 Anaerobic Digestion Plants Processing Dedicated Energy Crops

 Anaerobic Digestion Plants processing dedicated energy crops can work well, and the best examples achieve very high levels of organic content degradation and biogas production.
-However, in most countries subsidies for these crop only based plants are being phased out, due to concerns that they compete with crop use for food, and raise food prices.
+However, in most countries, subsidies for these crop-only fed plants are being phased out, due to concerns that they compete with crop used for food, and raise food prices.

 Anaerobic Digestion Plants for Agricultural Use

 In the agricultural sector of the developed nations slurry-only systems, are generally cheaper than plants built to also process crop waste and food waste, but unless a significant amount of food waste is used, generate far less energy than AD Plants fed by crops such as grass silage, and maize.